FasterSpeeding/Tanjun/docs/usage.md

     ...
 ```

-The relevant `with_` functions on a component allow functionality such as commands,
+The `with_` functions on [Component][tanjun.components.Component] allow
-event listeners and schedles to be loaded into a component through a deocrator call
+functionality such as commands, event listeners and schedles to be loaded into
-and the reevant `add_` functions allow adding functonality through chained calls.
+a component through a deocrator call and the relevant `add_` functions allow
+adding functionality through chained calls.

 ```py
 @tanjun.as_message_command("name")